A Sufficient Statistic for Influence in Structured Multiagent Environments

 \item $\Pr(\nmfAT i{\ts+1}|\mfAT i{\ts},\mfAT i{\ts+1},\nmfAT i{\ts},\aA i,\jaG{\excl i})$ the product of probabilities of the NMFs~$\nmfI k$:

 \end{itemize}

 \paragraph{Value Function}

-An LFM contains an fPOSG and as such best-response values for an agent~$i$ can be computed using the techniques discussed above in \prettyref{sec:GFBRM}.
-In particular, we can just ignore the local state function and apply \eqref{eq:Q(b,a)__GFBRM} with the previously stated definitions of $R_{i}(\gbA i,\aA i)$ \eqref{eq:R(gfb,a)__GFM} and $\Pr(\oAT i{\ts+1}|\gbA i,\aA i)$ \eqref{eq:P(o|gfb,a)__GFM}.
+An LFM contains an fPOSG and as such best-response values for an agent~$i$ can be defined using the techniques discussed above in \prettyref{sec:GFBRM}.
+In particular, we can just ignore the local state function and apply the definition of Q-value \eqref{eq:Q(b,a)__GFBRM} with the previously stated definitions of $R_{i}(\gbA i,\aA i)$ \eqref{eq:R(gfb,a)__GFM} and $\Pr(\oAT i{\ts+1}|\gbA i,\aA i)$ \eqref{eq:P(o|gfb,a)__GFM}.

 Clearly, however, we would like to now rewrite the value function in a way that represents the local structure imposed by the LFM requirements and exploits this for computational benefits.
 The former is possible: for an LFM, we can indeed derive a expression for $R_{i}(\gbA i,\aA i)$ that is more local (see \app\ref{app:LFM:exp_reward}).